 Park Reservations

 Some national and state parks require visitors to make a reservation for timed entry in addition to using the America The Beautiful National Park Pass or paying the park entrance fee.
 Typically, time entry reservations are released in one-month blocks three months in advance, so it’s a good idea to plan ahead to secure your entry into the park.
 Oftentimes a limited number of entry tickets are available the day before entry, but these tend to sell out fast.
 It’s important to check if the vehicle registration is required in addition to the timed entry reservation.
-This is the case for some of the most popular national park roads, like Going-to-the-Sun Road in Glacier or Cadillac Summit Road in Acadia.
+This is the case for some of the most popular national park roads, like Cadillac Summit Road in Acadia.

 Hiking Permits